nullcline/nullcline/README.md

 ### hi

-my github serves an extra purpose of being my project portfolio, because that just makes sense. it's not that polished because i prefer to spend more of my time building and learning :)
+my github serves an extra purpose of being my project portfolio, because that just makes sense. it's not that polished because i prefer to spend most of my time building and learning :)

 ### about